 The project has already won two national awards from Environmental Leader: Project of the Year and Top Project Judges’ Choice Award.
 The awards panel recognized the project for setting “the standard for universities, colleges and other campuses to achieve net zero energy status” and for proving “that 100% renewable energy projects are technically and economically viable.”

 While partnering with the private sector was important to the success of the project, it is important to note that UH is advancing toward its goal of being net-zero by 2035 in a variety of ways.
 UH West O’ahu, for example, recently installed its own PV system.
 Kauaʻi Community College also installed a PV array with batteries.
 The UH Marine Center’s new PV battery system was completed in collaboration with the Hawaiʻi Natural Energy Institute.

 UH encourages students, potential students, and the public at large to engage with its initiatives.
 Five community college campuses offer an Academic Subject Certificate in Sustainability, a multidisciplinary, embedded certificate that can be earned along with any other associate’s degree.
 UH also makes its Net Zero Dashboard available to all to track its progress.

-JESSICA ROSENBERG plays a lead role in Brailsford & Dunlavey’s communications initiatives as Content Marketing Manager.
-She oversees the development of the firm’s content such as newsletters, feature articles, and social media.
+JESSICA ROSENBERG serves as Brailsford & Dunlavey’s Director of Learning & Development.
 She has been writing about the building, construction, and related industries for more than 14 years, and is especially interested in opportunities and challenges related to higher ed campus development (e.g., Opportunity Zones, TIFs, innovation districts, P3s, hotels / conference centers, energy).